mtmleczko/mtmleczko.github.io/_pages/research.md

 ## Manuscripts Under Review

 - Mleczko, Matthew.
+“The Role of Housing Navigation in Promoting Housing Stability.”

+- Mleczko, Matthew.
 “A Virtuous Cycle?
 Fair Housing and the Promotion of Long-Term Residential Integration.”

-- Mleczko, Matthew.
-“Back to the Future: A History of Housing Navigation and Lessons for More Equitable Housing Policy.”

 ## Works in Progress

+Principal Investigator, Milwaukee-Area Neighborhood Engagement Study (MANES)

 “Address-Level Analysis of Integration Trends, 2000-2020” with Laura Sullivan.